MarDZiuba/pangenomemtx_to_Venn/README.md

 ### Comparison of orthologous gene groups with pangenomemtx_to_Venn
 ---

-This repository contains a <a href="https://github.com/MarDZiuba/pangenomemtx_to_Venn/blob/9d15e168dad0cd0cf928538c10e5f93fc4e0b5de/pangenomemtx_to_Venn.ipynb" title="pangenomemtx_to_Venn">jupyter notebook</a> with the code used for comparison of the orthologous gene sets between different organisms.
+This repository contains a <a href="pangenomemtx_to_Venn.ipynb" title="pangenomemtx_to_Venn">jupyter notebook</a> with the code used for comparison of the orthologous gene sets between different organisms.
 The analysis was developed for and used in this paper:

-Dziuba M.V., Müller F.D., Posfai M., Schüler D. (2023) **Exploring the host range for genetic transfer of magnetic organelle biosynthesis.** *In preparation.*
+Dziuba M.V., Müller F.D., Pósfai M., Schüler D. (2023) **Exploring the host range for genetic transfer of magnetic organelle biosynthesis.** *In preparation.*

 The script accepts the pangenome matrix produced by <a href="https://github.com/eead-csic-compbio/get_homologues" title="get_homologues">get_homologues</a> software as input and retrieves the orthologous gene sets shared by a specified organism or a group of organisms in comparison to the other groups.
 In additions to the lists of such genes, it produces Venn diagrams for visualization of the orthologous groups destribution.